Sienci-Labs/Resources/longmill/advanced/lm-eeprom-settings.md

 </table>
 [/su_table]

 To change a setting, simply send the command that corresponds to what setting you want to change.
-For example, if I want to set my maximum feed rate in the Z-axis to 1500mm/min, then I would send the command "$112=1500".
+For example, if you want to set the maximum feed rate in the Z-axis to 1500mm/min, then send the command "$112=1500".

-If you're using UGS, you can also directly import the LongMills firmware settings using this downloadable file: <a href="https://resources.sienci.com/wp-content/uploads/2021/05/LongMill_firmware.zip" target="_blank" rel="noopener noreferrer">LongMill UGS Firmware Config</a>
+If you're using UGS, you can also directly import the LongMills firmware settings using this downloadable file: <a href="https://resources.sienci.com/wp-content/uploads/2021/05/LongMill_firmware.zip" target="_blank" rel="noopener noreferrer">LongMill Firmware UGS Config</a>

-For advanced users, or users that want to add additional functionality such as with end stops and lasers, you may make changes to these settings.
+For advanced users, modders, or users that want to add additional functionality such as with end stops and lasers, feel free to make changes to these settings to suit your needs.